-The consolidated financial statements at December 31, 2017 were prepared in accordance with the instructions provided by the Bank of Italy with Circular no. 262 of December 22, 2005 "Banks' financial statements: layout and preparation", as subsequently amended.
+The financial statements at December 31, 2017 were prepared in accordance with the instructions provided by the Bank of Italy with Circular no. 262 of December 22, 2005 "Banks' financial statements: layout and preparation", as subsequently amended.

-The consolidated financial statements include the balance sheet, the income statement, the statement of comprehensive income, the statement of changes in equity, the statement of cash flows and the notes to the financial statements, and are accompanied by the Directors' report on operations.
+The financial statements include the balance sheet, the income statement, the statement of comprehensive income, the statement of cash flows, the statement of changes in equity, and the notes to the financial statements, and are accompanied by the Directors' report on operations.